Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The ImageList control on the Form.

-The ImageList Control on the frmMenu Form highlighted in the Design View is given below.
+The ImageList Control on the frmMenu Form, highlighted in Design View, is shown below.

 The ImageList Control Property Sheet.